 Village Green asked about the bullet point: “Shifts will reduce from 8 firefighters to 3 firefighters.”

 The study posits three scenarios for minimum staffing across three firehouses (1 firehouse in South Orange and 2 in Maplewood) that range “from 14 (the current number assigned by both agencies cumulatively), to 12, a new on-duty minimum staff reduction of two positions” that would respond across the two towns.
-The statement that staffing for South Orange would only be three firefighters only makes sense if only the South Orange firehouse is allowed to respond to South Orange fires — something that is not a part of the plan.
+[Updated local officials, including Collum, report that the negotiated minimum staffing for the South Orange firehouse would be 6 firefighters, a number that they say Davis Ford was aware of before the flier was created.]

 Davis Ford said that the Sloan Street firehouse was closer to South Orange homes and had some special apparatus needed for the hill.
 When we noted that the Dunnell Road firehouse in Maplewood is actually closer to some South Orange homes and asked about mutual aid agreements, she said we should contact South Orange firefighters for follow up.
-[It should be noted that the study by Manitou Incorporated also reports that the consolidation would improve response times; the study also cites the involvement of “dozens of firefighters and officers” across the two towns.]
+[Updated: South Orange FMBA Local 40 and 240 responded in a statement, criticizing Collum and thanking Davis Ford “for bringing this issue to the forefront.”]

 Davis Ford said that she opposed Maplewood being the lead agency as proposed in the draft agreement, saying it gave South Orange no control over the new merged department.